-Meet the Bad Batch: Star Wars Spinoff Debuts May 4
+Meet The Bad Batch: Star Wars Spinoff Debuts May 4

 We might not know how much Rex will remain involved, or if his presence will remain after the initial episodes, but this trusty guy, a major Clone Wars character who somehow resisted Order 66 (with perhaps the unconscious help of Ahsoka Tano, but that’s a Jedi mind trick story for another time) is here for a least a bit.

-In the trailers, Rex pops up on a non-Kamino planet, and we know he charts a trajectory of his own, so he will likely fade in and out of the story as needed.
+Rex pops up on a non-Kamino planet in the trailers, and we know he charts a trajectory of his own, so he will likely fade in and out of the story as needed.

 Hunter